kubeshop/kusk-gateway/docs/customresources/api.md

 The required field of API resource is spec.**spec** where `x-kusk`-enhanced OpenAPI file is supplied as an embedded string.
 You can generate it (and integrate into your CI) using [kgw](https://github.com/kubeshop/kgw) CLI tool.

+The optional spec.**fleet** field specifies to what Envoy Fleet (Envoy Proxy instances with the exposing K8s Service) this configuration applies to. fleet.**name** and fleet.**namespace** reference the deployed EnvoyFleet Custom Resource name and namespace.
+You can deploy you API configuration in any namespace with any name and it will be applied to the specific Envoy Fleet.
+If this option is missing, the autodetection will be performed to find the single deployed in the Kubernetes cluster fleet which is thus considered as the default fleet.
+The deployed API custom resource will be changed to map to that fleet accordingly.
+If there are multiple fleets deployed, the spec.**fleet** is required to specify in the manifest.

 Once the resource manifest is deployed, Kusk Gateway Manager will use it to configure routing for Envoy Fleet.
 Multiple resources can exist in different namespaces, all of them will be evaluated and the configuration merged on any update with these resource.
 Trying to apply a resource that has conflicting routes with the existing resources (i.e. same HTTP method and path) would result in error.